Aging causes changes that weaken your eyes and vision. One common age-related eye problem is presbyopia.

 The doctors at Eye Physicians of Long Beach have successfully completed many vision treatment procedures, including implantation of the KAMRA inlay.
 They provide excellent laser vision correction in Long Beach and other areas around Los Angeles, including Garden Grove, Los Alamitos, and Lakewood.

-Wondering if the KAMRA inlay could be the right vision correction solution for you?
 Contact Eye Physicians of Long Beach to schedule an appointment!